 - employment-related benefits in kind

 - Child Benefit where a member of the household has taxable income of over £50,000.
-For more information, see Child Benefit and tax if you have a high income.
+Find out more about the extra tax charge on GOV.UK.

 The Self Assessment process

 If you have to pay tax through Self Assessment because, for example, you are self-employed, then you must fill in an annual tax return.
 HMRC will calculate your tax bill based on the figures in your tax return.
 You can also work out the amount of tax due yourself if you want to.

 Paying tax under Self Assessment